 Why do these numbers matter?

 Our hosting clients pay for a range of site visits per month.
-We don’t believe in charging for pageviews (like some hosting companies) because you want site visitors to spend time on your site + check out all of the pages!
+We don’t believe in charging for pageviews (like some hosting companies).
+Why?
+Because you want site visitors to spend time on your site + check out all of the pages!
 We’re not into dinging your business for being popular.

 Beyond managed WordPress hosting, it’s good to compare site visits + pageviews to understand how many pages your site visitors are looking at.
 If you have 10 site visits in a day + 110 pageviews, you are averaging 11 pageviews per user, which is awesome.

-You can also consider which pages are getting the most pageviews (to know what content is popular) + which pages are performing the worst for your business.
-A page with a really low number of pageviews might need your help by linking to it more directly from one of your popular pages, or by sharing the direct link on social media to get users to see the content.
+You could also consider which pages are getting the most pageviews (to know what content is popular).
+Along with which pages are performing the worst for your business.
+A page with a low number of pageviews may benefit from a direct link on your more popular content.
+Or by sharing the direct link on social media to get users to see the content.